v-Arma/a3g-loadout/README.md

 ===========
 Setup
 -----
-- Drag and drop the folder `a3g_loadout` into your mission root folder ( the folder that contains the mission.sqm ).
+- Drag and drop all files into the folder `a3g_loadout` ( create it if it doesn't exist ) in your mission root folder ( the folder that contains the mission.sqm ).
 It should look like this:
 - ![](http://puu.sh/cQMZ8/16464b6ef1.png)
 - Make a `description.ext` ( See what this is [here](https://community.bistudio.com/wiki/Description.ext) ) and put it in your mission root folder.
 - Add this to it: